strace - trace system calls and signals

 - %fstatfs

-- Trace fstatfs, fstatfs64, fstatvfs, osf_fstatfs, and osf_fstatfs64 system
+- Traces fstatfs, fstatfs64, fstatvfs, osf_fstatfs, and osf_fstatfs64 system

 calls.
 The same effect can be achieved with